SamuelBertman/SDRP/report/degradation-mechanisms.md

 Ea,T​​ = activation energy for thermal chain scission Aexp = pre-exponential factor (A is how likely it attempts chain scission, exp is success rate)

+crosslink density:
+dν​ / dt = kheal​(1−ν) − kbreak​ν (v at the end is not an error)
+kheal = healing rate
+kbreak = degredation rate

 damage parameter only for thermal:
-Dthermal​ = 1−(ϕ⋅ν)
+Dthermal​ = 1−(ϕ⋅ν(t))
 ϕ = chain scission value
-ν = crosslink density value (number of crosslinks present - make it stronger/stiffer)
+ν(t) = crosslink density value (number of crosslinks present - make it stronger/stiffer) (must not be constant as healing kinetics included)

 ΔDamage parameter only for thermal:
 ΔDthermal ​= Dthermal ​− Dold

 damage parameter including thermal, UV, and stress:
 Dnew​ = Dold​ + ΔDthermal​​

+degredation rate total including all factors:

 # Chemical / Oxidative Effects
 ## (Pernigoni et al., 2021)